lyudison/gtest-simple-template/README.md

 # Test

-Modified and run `test.sh`.
+Modify and run `test.sh`.
 The output would look like this:

     [==========] Running 1 test from 1 test case.
     [----------] Global test environment set-up.